-When I talk about sports, matches in PUBG, Valorant, CSGO already belong to it.
+When I talk about sports, matches in PUBG, Valorant, or CSGO already belong to it.
 SimRacing and virtual sports games like FIFA have also made me forget that Esports isn’t even Olympic yet.
 I’ve built two semi-professional Esports organizations in the last 20 years.
 From my experiences, there are not many differences between traditional sports and virtual sports.

 In this post, we write about the question: Is Esports a Real Sport?
 We also describe some of the scientific, psychological, and physical similarities or differences between esport and classic sport.